Listen to Johnny Copeland on Bluesflac.

 4. Career Outline (Factual Timeline)

-• Began performing professionally in the 1990s
+• Born in the United States and began performing professionally in the 1960s

 5. Discography (AllMusic)